BurntSushi/quickcheck/README.md

 condition is seldom met, it's possible that `quickcheck` will have to settle for running fewer tests than usual.
 By default, if `quickcheck` can't find `100` valid tests after trying `10,000` times, then it will give up.
+There is also `QUICKCHECK_MIN_TESTS_PASSED` which sets the minimum number of valid tests that need pass in order for it to be considered a success, this value defaults to `0`.
 This parameter may be changed using [`quickcheck_config`](http://burntsushi.net/rustdoc/quickcheck/fn.quickcheck_config.html).